 Always wanted to try premium imported beers?
 Check out the Halifax Seaport Beerfest!
-In August, breweries from around the province gather together to discuss the endless assortment of craft beers and ciders with vendors at pavilion 22.
-With the purchase of a ticket, you are given 20 complimentary drink tickets –2oz samples– and the option to purchase more drink tickets if desired.
+In August, breweries from around the province gather together to discuss the endless assortment of craft beers and ciders with vendors at Pavilion 22.
+With the purchase of a ticket, you are given 20 complimentary drink tickets –for 2oz samples– and the option to purchase more drink tickets if desired.

 But wait, there’s more!
 And this bit links even more with local!

 Beerfest also offers an assortment of culinary dishes to pair with your draft of choosing; and live music to keep the vibrant atmosphere alive.